coderefinery/train-the-trainer/_episodes/09-future.md

 - CodeRefinery is trying to start a network of Research Software Engineers in the Nordics.
 - Nordic RSE conference in 2020.
+Date and location is not yet set.

 ## Hands-on Scientific Computing